Dates for the 2024 Summer Workshop

 A Week of Wonder!

-MONDAY, JUNE 19 – SATURDAY, JUNE 24, 2023
+MONDAY, JUNE 10 – SATURDAY, JUNE 15, 2024

-There is so much for young writers at our Summer Creative Writing Workshop: going deeper in understanding fiction and how to write it… learning from published authors, agents, and publishers… receiving in-person feedback and support in a small critique group… and getting to meet other One Year Adventure Novel students.
+There is so much for young writers at our Summer Creative Writing Workshop: Going deeper in understanding fiction and how to write it… learning from published authors, agents, and publishers… receiving in-person feedback and support in a small critique group… getting to meet other One Year Adventure Novel students.
 We want you to come!

 Location

-MidAmerica Nazarene University • 2030 E. College Way, Olathe, Kansas 66062
+MidAmerica Nazarene University2030 E. College Way, Olathe, Kansas 66062

 Sessions are held in the Tollefson conference room of the beautiful Cunningham Center on the MNU campus.
 There is plenty of seating for all.
 Side rooms and a relaxing lounge area provide spaces for critique groups and the optional breakout sessions on specialized writing topics.